Bhupen Khakhar: Works

 Khakhar was a self-trained artist, and started his career as a painter relatively late in his life.
 His works were figurative in nature, concerned with the human body and its identity.
 An openly gay artist, the problem of gender definitions and gender identity were major themes of his work.
 His paintings often contained references to Indian mythology and mythological themes.

 Early life

 Bhupen Khakhar was born in Bombay and had three siblings.

 The Khakhars were originally artisans who came from the Portuguese colony of Diu.
 Bhupen was the first of his family to attend the University of Bombay, where he studied B.A.
 At his family's insistence he went on to take a Bachelor of Commerce from Sydenham College of Commerce and Economics and qualified as a Chartered Accountant.
 Khakhar worked as an accountant for many years partnering with Bharat Parikh & Associates in Baroda Gujarat India., pursuing his artistic inclinations in his free time.
 He became well versed in Hindu mythology and literature, and well informed about the visual arts.

-In 1958, Khakhar met Gujarati poet and painter Ghulam Mohammed Sheikh, who was a poet and painter, and encouraged Khakar to visit the newly founded Faculty of Fine Arts in Baroda.
+In 1958, Khakhar met Gujarati poet and painter Ghulam Mohammed Sheikh, who encouraged Khakar to visit the newly founded Faculty of Fine Arts in Baroda.